Skip to main content Link Search Menu Expand Document (external link)

 In team projects, all forms of collaboration are permitted within teams.
 Work between teams should follow the whiteboard policy above.
 Teams may not use each other’s code or other artifacts.

 When writing software, you may make use of resources to which you have legitimate access.
 For example, you may leverage open source projects or GitHub Copilot.
 However, it is your responsibility to vet these tools to ensure the quality of the software you are delivering.
 Importantly, you must adhere to any licensing restrictions for any software you use.
-For example, if you use GPLv3 code in your project but do not give your code a GPLv3 license, you are stealing someone’s work and may be subject to an academic integrity violation report.
-Note that for this reason, GPL code can typically not be used in commercial projects, and you may want to choose a more permissive license.
+For example, if you use GPLv3 code in your project but do not give your code a compatible license, you are stealing someone’s work and may be subject to an academic integrity violation report.
 Licensing should be one of the earliest discussions you have with your team.
 If this policy seems harsh, keep in mind that licensing mistakes can lead to very expensive lawsuits.

 The default license for a software project is that no one else can use artifacts from that project.
 If you use code from a project that does not have a license, or you use code without appropriate attribution, you are in violation of a software license’s terms and therefore violating this course’s academic integrity policy.